 Traditional handheld inspection methods have their limitations and rely heavily on the skill of the personnel inspecting the parts.
-Incorrectly manufactured parts can go undetected and get dispatched to your customer.
+Incorrectly manufactured parts can go undetected and supplied to customers.
 In addition, as manufacturing design becomes more refined, parts are made more complex meaning some features can only be accurately measured with a CMM.

 With the need to speed-up and streamline inspection processes, this is where CMM inspection offers accurate, repeatable results in a fraction of the time, all the while meeting ever-increasing customer demands.

-The bottom-line - a CMM will save your company time and money and will enable your company to tender for more profitable work.
+The bottom-line - a CMM will save your company time and money and will enable you to tender for more profitable work.

-1) Cost of ownership – Offering a new CMMs at the best possible price.
-Aberlink do not charge for annual software maintenance contracts and keep annual service and calibration costs to a minimum.
+1) Cost of ownership – In addition to offering new advanced CMMs at the best possible price, Aberlink do not charge for annual software maintenance contracts and keep annual service and calibration costs to a minimum.
 See below for an explanation of exactly how your company can benefit by investing in Aberlink metrology equipment.